 Due to my family circumstances The Heart of Stillness meetings are on pause until after Easter 2023.

 On Zoom, at 5pm UK/9am PST/10am MST/11am CST/noon EST/18.00 Berlin/19.00 Moscow

-This is a regular biweekly group for Sufi practice – breathed, spoken, chanted, and guided meditations.
+This is a group for Sufi practice – breathed, spoken, chanted, and guided meditations.
 These are very simple and do not require any preliminary knowledge.

 You are welcome to take part in any meeting.
-To enquire, go HERE
+Please enquire HERE

 Meeting duration: 45-60 min